SarahQlash/seleniumFramework/README.md

 	1- It's a helper to take the screenshot of failures

 ### Component of data
-	It's a java classes for read/write data
+	They are java classes for reading / writing the data

-This is a simple project for sign up using selenium framework , you can run the project on different browsers chrome ,firefox and internet explorer.
+This is a simple project for test sign up ، login and logout  using selenium framework , you can run the project on different browsers chrome ,firefox and internet explorer.